jordanyaaron/jobzipa-frontend/README.md

 ✨ Features

-- User registration and authentication
+- User registration and authentication(only for staff can access registration features currently)
 - Browse available job opportunities
 - Search and explore job listings
 - Bookmark jobs